nzdojo/stringcalcjs/README.md

-Test driven a string, numbers represented as strings, calculator.
+Test drive a string (numbers represented as strings) calculator.